tomgtqq/deep-reinforcement-learning-collaboration-and-competition/Report.md

 </div>
 There are tow agents,The neural network model as 'actor' and 'critic' for each agent.
 I needed to implement the centralized traning with decentralized execution.
 So Using all information to optimize critic parameters and actor local parameters.

-The states set that is all information from environment were inputed agents to get actions set.
-The agent return the corresponding action.
+The states set that is all information from environment were inputted agents to get actions set.
+The agent returns the corresponding action.
 Then Agents interacted with environment using A <A0, A1> .

 ```python
             A0 = agent0.act(states, add_noise=True)                 # get A0 shape(1, 2)